 If you want to go even greener, consider buying a solar-powered battery charger.
 C.Crane’s 11-in1 Solar Battery Charger can recharge AAA, AA, C, and D batteries with clean, solar energy!

 You can charge larger 12v batteries in multiple ways, depending on your application.
-If the battery’s for an RV or camper, you’ll probably charge it via a solar panel, your car’s alternator, or even just with a simple battery charger plugged into your garage.
+If the battery is for an RV or camper, you’ll probably charge it via a solar panel, your car’s alternator, or a battery charger plugged into your garage.

 Capacity and Cycle Life